Skip to content Skip to navigation

 Postdoctoral Development for Net Zero

-C-DICE is the UK’s largest postdoctoral development programme, aiming to build and sustain the advanced skills base required to create a pipeline of world-class talent for the Infrastructure, Cities and Energy (IC&E) sectors, and accelerate progress towards a net-zero society.
+For over five years, C-DICE led the UK’s largest postdoctoral development programme, to build and sustain the advanced skills base required to create a pipeline of world-class talent for the Infrastructure, Cities and Energy (IC&E) sectors, and accelerate progress towards a net-zero society.

 Latest events